-- Step 1: Multiply the county bed use rates (appears in Table 10B, Column G and Table 10C, Column B) by each county's corresponding projected civilian population in thousands (Table 10C, Column C) for the projection year to calculate the projected bed utilization (Table 10C, Column D). - Step 2: For each county, divide the projected bed utilization by a 95% vacancy factor (Table 10C, Column E). - Step 3: For each county, calculate the planning inventory (Table 10C, Column H) by adjusting the licensed beds by the number of: CON-Approved/License Pending beds, beds available in prior Plans that have not been CON-approved (Table 10C, Column F), and by exclusions from the county's inventory, if any (Table 10C, Column G).
-For each county, subtract the projected bed utilization with applied vacancy factor derived in Step 2 (Table 10C, column E), from the planning inventory (Table 10C, column H).
-The result is the county's surplus or deficit (Table 10C, Column I). - Step 4: a.
-For a county with a deficit of 71 to 90 beds, if the adjusted occupancy of licensed beds in the county is 90 percent or greater based on utilization data reported for the current reporting year (Table 10C, Column K), the need determination is 90 beds (Table 10C, Column L). - b.
-For a county with a deficit of 91 or more beds, if the adjusted occupancy of licensed beds in the county is 90 percent or greater based on utilization data reported for the current reporting year (Table 10C, Column K), the need determination is the amount of the deficit rounded to 10.
+Step 47: Determine need for each county (Table 10C).

+- a.
+For a county with a deficit of 71 to 90 beds, if the adjusted occupancy of licensed beds in the county is 90% or greater based on utilization data reported for the current reporting year (Table 10C, Column K), the need determination is 90 beds (Table 10C, Column L). - b.
+For a county with a deficit of 91 or more beds, if the adjusted occupancy of licensed beds in the county is 90% or greater based on utilization data reported for the current reporting year (Table 10C, Column K), the need determination is the amount of the deficit rounded to 10.
 The maximum need determination for each county is 150 beds (Table 10C, Column L). - c.
-For any other county with a deficit, calculate the county's deficit index by dividing the deficit by the result of Step 2 (Table 10C, Column E). - d.
-If any other county's deficit (deficit index) is 10 percent or more of its projected utilization (Table 10C, Column J), and the adjusted occupancy of licensed beds in the county is 90 percent or greater for the current reporting year (Table 10C, Column K), the need determination is the amount of the deficit rounded to 10.
-The maximum need determination for each county is 150 beds. - e.
+For any other county with a deficit, calculate the county's deficit index by dividing the amount of the deficit by the result of Step 2 (Table 10C, Column E).
+If any other the county's deficit index (Column J) (deficit index) is 10% or more of its projected utilization (Table 10C, Column J), and the adjusted occupancy of licensed beds in the county is 90% or greater for the current reporting year (Table 10C, Column K), the need determination is the amount of the deficit rounded to 10.
+The maximum need determination for each county is 150 beds. - d.
 For purposes of rounding need determinations, numbers greater than 10 and ending in one to four round to the next lower number divisible by 10.
-Numbers ending in five to nine round to the next higher number divisible by 10.
+Numbers ending in 5-five to 9 nine round to the next higher number divisible by 10.